 - Chicken meal

 If you brush your dog’s teeth, you’ll also want to check his toothpaste ingredients to make sure there’s no fluoride; it’s present in some pet toothpaste brands.
+Here’s some information about natural toothpaste and DIY options for dogs.
 (You may want to check out the warning labels on your own toothpaste too.)

 Risks Of Fluoride Toxicity

 One of the main risks of too much fluoride is a disease called skeletal fluorosis.

 Skeletal fluorosis is a painful, debilitating disease caused by a buildup of fluoride in the body.
 This disease is often misdiagnosed, even in later stages of the disease, as the symptoms mimic those of other diseases.